IG Share Dealing Review – Fees, Platforms Revealed

 IG Spread Betting

-IG is also an industry leader when it comes to spread betting facilities.
-In fact, you will have access to over 17,000 financial instruments – all of which can be traded on margin.
+IG offers access to over 17,000 financial instruments – all of which can be traded on margin.
 The most notable factor about spread betting at IG is that unlike share dealing and CFDs – none of your profits will be liable for capital gains tax or stamp duty.

-This makes spread betting a great alternative to CFDs.
+This makes spread betting a suitable alternative to CFDs.
 The only thing to remember is that spread betting works on ‘points’.

 For example, if Apple shares go from $120 to $120.01 – this is a movement of 1 point.
 You will need to decide how much you wish to stake per point at IG.
 For example, if you staked £1 per point and your chosen asset moves in your favor by 10 points, you would make £10 in profit.